RaphaelaPrammer/Ironhack-Front-End-My-Notes-and-Labs/readme.md

   - v-for and v-if combined to only display items meeting the condition while looping the array/object

-- Computed Properties:
-  - will actualize the variables from the DOM inputs
-  - v-model=" var " --> to connect with reactive data from inputs --> two-way-binding!

 7. Slots:

 - are being used to embed content within its other components